 - individuals with chronic diseases

-- people traveling to areas with high HBV rates
+- people traveling to areas with high rates of hepatitis B

-In other words, just about everyone should be vaccinated.
-It is a relatively inexpensive and very safe vaccine.
+In other words, just about everyone should receive the hepatitis B vaccine.
+It’s a relatively inexpensive and very safe vaccine.